terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins-agent/README.md

 ## Instructions

-You got to these instructions because you are using the `jenkins_bootstrap` to run the bootstrap step instead of `cloudbuild_bootstrap`.
+You arrived to these instructions because you are using the `jenkins_bootstrap` to run the bootstrap step instead of `cloudbuild_bootstrap`.
 Please follow the indications below:

-### **1. Bootstrap Manual steps before running any terraform script**
+### 1. Bootstrap Manual steps before running any terraform script
   - Required information:
-     - Access to the Jenkins Master host to run  `ssh-keygen` command.
+     - Access to the Jenkins Master host to run `ssh-keygen` command
-     - Access to the Jenkins Master Web UI.
+     - Access to the Jenkins Master Web UI
      - [SSH Agent Jenkins plugin](https://plugins.jenkins.io/ssh-agent) installed in your Jenkins Master
-     - Private IP address for the Jenkins Agent which will be created in the `cicd` GCP Project in step 1.2-d
+     - Private IP address for the Jenkins Agent: usually assigned by your network administrator.
+You will use this IP for the GCE instance that will be created in the `cicd` GCP Project in step [2.2.
+Run terraform commands](#2.2.RunTerraformCommands).
-     - A Git repository where to store the infrastructure code (typically a private repository that might be on-prem).
+     - Access to create five Git repositories, one for each directory in this [monorepo](https://github.com/terraform-google-modules/terraform-example-foundation) (`0-bootstrap, 1-org, 2-environments, 3-networks, 4-projects`).
+These are usually private repositories that might be on-prem.

+#### 1.1.
+Generate a SSH key pair

-**1.1 In the Jenkins Master host, use the `ssh-keygen` command to generate a SSH key pair.**
+In the Jenkins Master host, use the `ssh-keygen` command to generate a SSH key pair.
 You will need this key pair to enable authentication between the Master and Agent.
-Although the key-pair can be generated in any linux machine.
+Although the key pair can be generated in any linux machine.
 It is recommended not to copy the secret private key from one host to another, so you may want to do this from the Jenkins Master host.
 Note the `ssh-keygen` command uses the `-N` option to protect the private key with a password.

-In this example, we are using `-N ""` which means we are not setting a password to protect this private key.
+- In this example, we are using `-N ""` which means we are not setting a password to protect this private key.
     ```
     SSH_LOCAL_CONFIG_DIR="$HOME/.ssh"
     JENKINS_USER="jenkins"